andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 ## Pillows on the Bathroom Tiles

-My rage was selective.
 Wind didn't bother me.
 But if a *human* made the noise — a hot spike of adrenaline.

 I stopped trusting daylight viewings.
 Before signing a lease, I'd ask realtors to let me sleep there for a night.